-The Data Analytics minor will become available during the 2021-2022 academic year.
-It consists of 20 credit hours typically split between three required foundational courses and two electives chosen from a list representing ten different departments.
+The Data Analytics interdisciplinary minor consists of 20 credit hours typically split between three required foundational courses and two electives chosen from a list representing ten different departments.

 The three foundational courses offer students experience in statistics, introduction to programming in R and Python, and exposure to applications of analytics techniques in a variety of real-world settings.

 At a minimum, students will need a background in Statistics (MTH-120/ECN-120) for MTH-245.
 Students pursuing a Data Analytics Minor may substitute CSC-121 for CSC-105 as a prerequisite for CSC-272.

 Independent Study, Independent Research, and Directed Independent Study (Courses numbered 501, 502, and 504) may be used as electives with approval of the oversight committee.
 Likewise, directed summer research experiences (TFA-002) may be considered for use as electives with approval, along with the submission of a substantive research paper to be reviewed by the committee.
 Faculty-supervised independent study and research offer excellent learning opportunities and should be encouraged when the work is empirical in nature, directly involving data analytics if possible, and congruent with the objectives for the electives above.